Tajiks in China: Distribution

 The population of Tajiks in Xinjiang numbered 41,028 in 2000 and 50,265 in 2015.
 Sixty percent of the Tajik population reside in Tashkurgan Tajik Autonomous County.
 As of 2016, more than 4,000 Tajiks lived in nearby Poskam County (Zepu).
 Some Tajiks live in Kokyar (Kekeya) and Kargilik County (Yecheng).
 Tar Township in Akto County, Kizilsu Kyrgyz Autonomous Prefecture, is a Tajik township.

 Language

 The languages of the Tajiks have no official written form.
 The vast majority speak the Sarikoli language, which has been heavily influenced by Chinese, Uyghur, and Wakhi.
 A minority speak the Wakhi language.
 Sarikoli and Wakhi are Iranian languages, commonly classified in the Pamir or Eastern Iranian areal groups.
+The Tor Tajiks speak a Karluk language intermediate between Uyghur and Uzbek.
+While intermarriages are common between Sarikolis and Wakhis, Tor Tajiks generally do not intermarry with the other two subgroups of the Tajik nationality.

 Religion

 The Tajiks are adherents of the Nizari Ismaili sect of Shia Islam and are still a little isolated from the rest of the worldwide Ismaili community, though their communication with other Pamiri (Ismaili) peoples has never stopped.
 The Chinese authorities allow a few Ismaili religious buildings to function in Tashkurgan, the clerics of whom are appointed by the secular Chinese authorities.
 Restrictions by the Chinese government bar foreign Ismaili preachers from openly working among the Tajiks.
 The religious leader of the Nizari Ismaili sect, the Aga Khan, was once barred from conducting business with Ismailis in China.

 From 2 to 4 April 2012, Aga Khan IV paid an official visit to Ürümqi, the capital of Xinjiang, at the invitation of the then governor of Xinjiang, Nur Bekri.
 Delegations of the Aga Khan Development Network (AKDN) and the Xinjiang government met to discuss future cooperation.
 Bekri agreed to collaborate in several thematic areas of mutual interest, including poverty alleviation, education, investment in tourism, and financial services.
 The Aga Khan IV had last visited China in 1981.

 Tajiks have been caught up in the China's crackdown on Muslims that has taken place since 2017, despite the fact that they have tended to be not politically active.
 Only a single mosque is allowed to operate in Tashkurgan Tajik Autonomous County, and children under 18 are not permitted to attend it.